 The Honors College can help support student research work and thesis work through some fellowships in particular disciplines and through the Slavin Research Fund which provides support for materials and supplies.
-Other sources of support include the Center for Undergraduate Research (CUGR), CLAS, and individual investigator or research center grants and contracts.
-Click here for a link to thesis funding opportunities.
+Other sources of support include the Center for

+Undergraduate Research (CUGR), CLAS, and individual investigator or research center grants and contracts.
+Click here or in the appendix for a link to thesis funding opportunities.